 Only one end of the connection can send at a time.

-Most Ethernet Switches has a function called auto-negotiation.
+Most Ethernet Switches has an auto-negotiation function.
 This function is also available in NICs.
 Auto-negotiation makes possible two devices to automatically exchange information about duplex and speed settings.
-This function help switch and connected device to choose highest performance mode.
+This function helps switch and connected device to choose highest performance mode.
 If both devices have a capability full-duplex it will set both devices on full-duplex along with their highest common bandwidth.

-See Figure 4.5, where PC-1 is connected to switch port-1.
+See Figure 4.5, where PC-1, connected to switch port-1.
 Both Ethernet NIC and port can operate in full-duplex or half-duplex, so auto-negotiation set both sides on full-duplex.